ChorusOne/solana-mev/README.md

 ## Details

- * We introduce a config file that statically configures all cycles to watch for arbitrage opportunities.
-The config file is parsed and injected into the banking stage when MEV is enabled.
- * In `BankingStage::process_and_record_transactions`, we introduce an
-   additional output: a single optional transaction, that should extract the MEV created by the transaction batch.
- * At the call site, `BankingStage::process_transactions`, if an MEV transaction was produced, we execute it.
- * `runtime/src/mev.rs` and `arbitrage.rs` contain methods that given a set of AMM pools, compute optimal input amount that maximizes profit.
-When the profit is smaller than the transaction fee, or even negative, we bail out.

 We are interested making arbitrages on Automated Market Maker (AMM) pools.
 When we are a validator during block production, we look at every transaction to see if the program id is one of the [configured](#configuration) known program ids.
 If a transaction interacts with a known program id, we get all pools balances